-5.14.2 - Is the implementation of multilateral agreements, programmes and World Heritage policies and strategies coordinated and integrated into the development of national policies for the conservation, protection and presentation of cultural and natural heritage?
-There is limited coordination and integration of the implementation of these multilateral agreements, Programmes and World Heritage policies and strategies into national policies.

-5.15.
-Specific national policies developed using World Heritage policies and strategies

-5.15.1 - Please give details of specific national policies developed using World Heritage policies and strategies

-5.16.
-Comments on General Policy Development (Questions 5.1 to 5.15)

-5.16.1 - Comments, conclusions and/or recommendations related to General Policy Development (Questions 5.1 to 5.15)
+- 5.14.2 Is the implementation of multilateral agreements, programmes and World Heritage policies and strategies coordinated and integrated into the development of national policies for the conservation, protection and presentation of cultural and natural heritage?
+There is no coordination or integration of the implementation of these agreements, programmes and World Heritage policies and strategies into national policies. - 5.15.
+Specific national policies developed using World Heritage policies and strategies - 5.15.1 Please give details of specific national policies developed using World Heritage policies and strategies NONE - 5.16.
+Comments on General Policy Development (Questions 5.1 to 5.15) - 5.16.1 Comments, conclusions and/or recommendations related to General Policy Development (Questions 5.1 to 5.15) - 6.
+Inventories/Lists/Registers of Cultural and Natural Heritage - 6.1 If the State Party has already established inventories/lists/registers of cultural and natural heritage, at which level(s) are they compiled, and what is their current status?

-6. Inventories/Lists/Registers of Cultural and Natural Heritage
+Cultural heritage Natural heritage

-6.1 - If the State Party has already established inventories/lists/registers of cultural and natural heritage, at which level(s) are they compiled, and what is their current status?

-Cultural heritage Natural heritage National/federal Process well-advanced Process commenced Regional/provincial/state Process well-advanced Process commenced Local Process well-advanced Process commenced Other Not applicable Not applicable
+National/federal Process commenced

+Regional/provincial/state Process well-advanced

+Local Process well-advanced

+Other